Enhanced Uplink Data Detection for Massive MIMO with 1-Bit ADCs: Analysis and Joint Detection: Data Detection Strategies

 \subsection{Computational Complexity Analysis}

-The computational complexity of all the data detection strategies is summarized in Table~\ref{Table:I}.
-RML with NN search, which is described in \cite{Ngu21}, finds a set of $N_{\mathrm{NN}}$ data symbol vectors in $\setS ^K$ that are nearest to $\hat{\x}$.
-Then, RML with NN search only explores this smaller set for the final solution.
-In this regard, while the computational complexity of this method does not increase exponentially with the number of UEs, it depends on the number of BS antennas.
-This can be seen from the fact that $\max\{{N_{\mathrm{NN}},M}\} = M$, where $M$ is significantly large in the massive MIMO regime.
-Therefore, the complexity of RML with NN search is high.
-On the other hand, the computational complexity of the proposed JD is $\mathcal{O}(L^K)$, which can increase significantly with $L$ and exponentially with $K$.
-Lastly, $N$-JD has the lowest computational complexity among the enhanced multi-UE data detection strategies as $\mathcal{O}(N^K)$.
-As discussed in Section~\ref{sec:DD_B}, while this complexity grows exponentially with $K$, the value of $N$ is adjustable.
-Thus, the complexity of $N$-JD is substantially less than that of JD and remarkably less than the complexity of RML, particularly for small values of $K$.
+The computational complexity of all the proposed data detection strategies is summarized in Table~\ref{Table:I}.
+The RML method with NN search in \cite{Ngu21}, which is considered as a baseline in Section~\ref{sec:NR}, is also included.
+This technique identifies a set of $N_{\mathrm{NN}}$ data symbol vectors in $\setS ^K$ that are closest to $\hat{\x}$ and then performs a search within this reduced set.
+In this regard, while the computational complexity of RML does not grow exponentially with the number of UEs, it depends on the number of BS antennas and can become significant when $M$ is large.
+On the other hand, the computational complexity of the proposed JD is $\mathcal{O}(L^K)$.
+Lastly, the computational complexity of the proposed $N$-JD is $\mathcal{O}(N^K)$, which is the lowest among the enhanced multi-UE data detection strategies.
+As discussed in Section~\ref{sec:DD_B}, while this complexity still grows exponentially with $K$, $N$ is adjustable and even very small values of $N$ (as low as 3 or 4) can deliver remarkable performance.
+Thus, the complexity of $N$-JD is significantly lower than that of both JD and RML, particularly for small-to-moderate values of $K$ and large values of $M$.
+In Table~\ref{Table:I}, we further provide the computational complexity in terms of floating point operations (FLOPs).
+In this context, we consider heap-based partial sorting for the sorting operations of $N$-JD.
+Moreover, $\epsilon$ represents the total number of FLOPs required for the logarithm and exponential functions, which depends on the implementation algorithm and the desired precision.